Characterization of FBK NUV-HD-Cryo SiPMs near LHe temperature: Characterizing the SiPMs at 10 K

-We implemented the photocurrent method to measure the PDE, as mentioned in reference~\cite{Zappala16}.
-The PDE is calculated as equation Eq.~(\ref{EqPDE}),
+We implemented the photocurrent method to measure the PDE, as introduced in reference~\cite{Zappala16}.
+The PDE is calculated as Eq.~(\ref{EqPDE}),

-where I$_{\text{SiPM-L} }$ and I$_{\text{SiPM-D} }$ are the measured current of the SiPMs with light on and off, respectively; G is the gain of the SiPMs; q$_e$ is the charge of an electron; ECF stands for Excess Charge Factor, which represents the fake efficiency prompt contributed from cross-talks and after pulses~\cite{Piemonte12, MPPCTechnicalNote21}; Ph$_\text{I}$ is the incident photons.
+where $I_{SiPM-L}$ and $I_{SiPM-D}$ are the measured current of the SiPMs with the light on and off, respectively; $G$ is the gain of the SiPMs; $q_e$ is the charge of an electron; $ECF$ stands for Excess Charge Factor, which represents the fake efficiency prompt contributed from AP and CT~\cite{Piemonte12, MPPCTechnicalNote21}; $Ph_I$ is the incident photons.